Phanindra-Kumar-Allada/FruityVision/README.md

 ## License

 This project is licensed under the MIT License.
-Feel free to use and modify it.
+Feel free to use and modify it.-->

 ## References